Quit The Rat Race!

 The businessman that tells me he wants $200K to quit his job, that is not good enough.
 I will tell him to call me back when he really has a burning desire.
 On the other hand, the single mom that wants to make $80K a year so that she can send her son to private school and quit her job to be home with him, that is a why.

 Desire drives us, motivates us, gives us a reason not to quit when the going gets tough.
 I used to qualify people into my business solely based on their income goals.
 In reality, those who have strong whys will go further than those that just want a ton of money.
-Then on occasion I do get those that have a strong why and want a ton of money.
+Then on occasion, I do get those that have a strong why and want a ton of money.

 If you really want to achieve true success, dig down deep and find your burning desire, something that you wish to have in order to reach a greater goal you have set for yourself.
 Get passionately involved with your desire, picture having it, really experience the emotion of having it.
 Your desire needs to be something that is easier to live with than to live without.